I beg to move,

 First, the Home Office asserts that the fee reflects the benefit received by the child in being able to register.
 That totally misunderstands the situation.
 Parliament has decided that these kids should formally be British citizens—it was not a benevolent act of the Home Office.
-It is not any more legitimate to charge these citizens for the benefits they obtain as UK citizens than it would be to charge anyone in this room or our own children.
+It is not any more legitimate to charge these citizens for the benefits they obtain as UK citizens than it would be to charge anyone in this Chamber or our own children.
 It seems the Home Office is conflating registration with the naturalisation of adults who choose to make the UK their home and ask for citizenship.
 That is totally different.
 Registration was put in place to compensate or to fill some of the gaps left by the end of citizenship by place of birth.
 The Home Office is subverting Parliament’s clear intentions by making it impossible to access those rights.

 Secondly, the Home Office states that citizenship is not necessary—people can apply for leave to remain instead, which is an astonishing argument.
 How many hon.
 Members would be willing to give up their British nationality and settle for applying for leave to remain?
 There is no equivalence and it is outrageous to suggest that there is.
 That is particularly the case given that some of the kids affected would face a hellish path to settlement, which the Minister seems to be suggesting is a suitable alternative.
 Those not born here would require multiple applications at a cost of several thousand pounds on top of the cost to their wellbeing caused by the insecurity and stress of such a situation.
 It is not acceptable to say to someone whom Parliament says should be considered a British citizen, “Never mind, you can apply for leave to remain in your own country.”